BilalMohmand58/goaccelovate-task/README.md

 ## Deployment

-The application is deployed at [https://todo-app-example.vercel.app](https://todo-app-example.vercel.app)
+The application is deployed at [goaccelovate-task.vercel.app](goaccelovate-task.vercel.app)

 ## Screenshots